harrypatton/algorithms/interview/projects/data-pipeline.md

 ## Offline Scenario
 1. All events go to a queue.
 Every minute we store all events in the queue to a local file in temp folder.
 Question: do we keep generating new files if the machine is offline forever?
+2. A background thread will check file and call the web api to upload.
+We use mutex here for multiple instances to upload these files.
+Only one active uploader at a time.
+That's why we use mutex.
+It is the best locking solution in this scenario. (if we use read lock, we have to release it before delete it.
+In that case, there's a race condition that another instance may read it. so duplicate events).

+## Privacy Information
+1. Ok to send sensitive information for internal/test users; Have to hash it for external users.
+2. It also detects if the user is external or not.
+A few complicated logics (check company domain or whitelist).

+## Dynamic Telemetry
+1. Disable events based on a blacklist on server.
+It means every time we have to download it.
+Why?
+Patching client apps is not easy; but disabling sensitive event becomes an urgent requirement (to avoid lawsuit)
+2. Disable unused or crappy events.
+3. How big is the blacklist? less than 1 hundred so far.

+## Multiple Channels
+1. Decouple event producer and receiver.
+2. Use multiple channels to verify data completeness.
+3. Enable test channel for unit testing.